A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present some numerical experiments to illustrate the effectiveness of Algorithms \ref{alg:rcJacobi} and \ref{alg:evd-main} for computing the symmetric eigenvalue decomposition and Algorithms \ref{alg:rcJacobi-svd} and \ref{alg:svd-main} for computing the SVD.
-All numerical experiments were implemented in {\tt MATLAB} 2021a running on a workstation of an Intel Xeon Gold CPU 6134 at 3.2 GHz, 32GB of RAM and NVIDIA GeForce GTX 1080 Ti.
-In our numerical tests, we set $\upsilon = 2^{-24}$ (single precision) and $\omega = 2^{-53}$ (double precision) for Algorithms \ref{alg:evd-main} and \ref{alg:svd-main}.
+In this section, we present some numerical experiments to illustrate the effectiveness of Algorithms {\rm\ref{alg:evd-main}} and {\rm\ref{alg:svd-main}} for computing the symmetric eigenvalue decomposition and the SVD.
+Numerical experiments were implemented in C++ and linked with Intel oneAPI Math Kernel Library (oneMKL) running on a workstation of CentOS equipped with an Intel(R) Xeon(R) Gold 6348 CPU at 2.60 GHz, 250GB of RAM and NVIDIA A30 Tensor Core GPU.
+In our numerical tests, we set $\upsilon = 2^{-24}$ (single precision) and $\omega =u= 2^{-53}$ (double precision) for Algorithms {\rm\ref{alg:evd-main}} and {\rm\ref{alg:svd-main}}.